-Fresh Cranberry Sauce is one of those traditional dishes that go on your Thanksgiving table every year whether anybody eats it or not.
 While you could open a can of jellied cranberry sauce, and place it in a bowl (as many people do) fresh cranberry sauce can be a real gamer changer this holiday season!
+Made with fresh or frozen cranberries, it's absolutely delicious as a side dish on your holiday table.

-Another amazing benefit of creating the best cranberry sauce recipe in your own home is that you can look forward to any of the leftovers or you can hear your dinner guests ask what you did to it (like it’s some sort of hushed secret).
+Another amazing benefit of creating the best recipe in your own home is that you can look forward to the leftovers or you can hear your dinner guests ask where did you get it because it's delicious!

 Assuming that you even have any of this fresh cranberry sauce leftover after dinner, you can use it in my cranberry brie bites to create an amazing appetizer.